ahmadalwy3/ahmadalwy3/The-logger.md

 ![Figure 2](https://cloud.githubusercontent.com/assets/585534/8034785/0cb141bc-0db9-11e5-9365-1e45ccc50263.png)

 The color of a row hints at how the resource was filtered:
-- No color: The resource was untouched, i.e. allowed to go through.
+- No color: The request for the resource was allowed to go through because it matched no filters/rule.
-- Red: The request for the remote resource was canceled.
+- Red: The request for the resource was canceled because of a block filter/rule.
-- Green: The request for the remote resource was allowed to go through as a result of an explicit bypass of existing block filters/rules.
+- Green: The request for the resource was allowed to go through as a result of a filter/rule to bypass existing block filters/rules.
 - Yellow:
     - A DOM element which was blocked by a cosmetic filter; OR
-    - A blocked request for a remote resource was redirected to a local replacement resource.
+    - A blocked request for a resource was redirected to a local replacement resource.

 When a resource is blocked/allowed/hidden/redirected, the 3rd column in the row will provide further information.
 For blocked/allowed/hidden resources, the column will contains the responsible filter.
 For redirection, the column will contains the local resource used as replacement to the blocked network request.